 - On-site safety evaluations and interventions as needed

 - Coordination of care in real time with on-site facility staff, family, and other providers

 - Clinical evaluation of physical changes and prescription changes and their impact on in-home functioning

 - Coordination of needed additional resources in-home environment

 - Family/patient/facility education regarding behavioral health and necessary support services for seniors.

 Q: How do I know who is going to see me?
 Which Clinician will I see?

 A: Mindful Transitions has clinicians covering most of the Metro Atlanta area and specializing in a variety of issues.
 Depending on your location and current situation a clinician will be assigned to begin services with you.
-You always have the option to change clinicians if the need arises.
 Our clinicians have also posted their biographies, which can be reviewed at the “Meet Our Team” link below.